OctopusDeploy/docs/docs/getting-started/best-practices/variables.md

 One of Octopus Deploy's most used features is the variable scoping.
 And with good reason, having the same process, with only needing a specific value such as a connection string or domain name changed, ensures consistency during the deployment process.

-That ability to scope variables to environments and replace them in configuration files can result in a some anti-patterns which include:
+That ability to scope variables to environments and replace them in configuration files can result in some anti-patterns, which include:

 - Dozens or hundreds of variables being replaced in a configuration file during deployment.
 - Needing a process to automatically add variables in Octopus Deploy based on a custom structure in source control.